 Don’t forget to look up at the expensive homes on the cliff above the arch!

-22. Learn the history at the Great Ocean Road Story
+22. Learn the history of the Great Ocean Road

 Considered the longest war memorial in the world, the Great Ocean Road was built as a memorial to those who lost their lives fighting in World War I. It was also an employment opportunity for returned servicemen.
 These people carved much of the road out of the rockface by hand, using shovels and picks.